Skip to main content

 • Grouping by degree program (e.g., “BA History 2026”) works if you don't have too many, but can become too saturated if you have hundreds of programs.

-Support students as they sort out where to live:
+Support students as they finalise where they will live:

 • By halls of residence or specific dorms.